How To Accept Credit Cards Online

 Types Of Payment Processors

 Traditional merchant accounts are very stable.
 It would take a clear violation of either your contract or card network rules in order to trigger an account termination, and you’re unlikely to encounter a hold on funds unless you’ve had a series of issues with chargebacks or fraudulent transactions.
-However, most merchant account providers expect you to have an established business and a monthly volume of $10,000 in credit card transactions.
+However, most merchant account providers expect you to have an established business and a monthly volume of at least $5,000 in credit card transactions.
 Plus, setting up a merchant account will typically take a few days.
-It could take longer depending on how many processors are on your short list and how much negotiation is required.
+It could take longer, depending on how many processors are on your short list and how much negotiation is required.

 Build Your Webstore Quickly & Easily

 Integrate With Popular eCommerce Software

 2.90% + $0.30 for online sales